Sign In Register

 Healthcare Facilities66

-Hayward has an average annual temperature of 45°F (7°C).
+Hayward has a cool climate with an average annual temperature of 45°F (7°C).
 Winters average 14°F in January while summers reach 72°F in July.
-Annual precipitation is 35.8 inches.
+The area gets 260 sunny days per year, above the national average.
+Annual precipitation totals 35.8 inches.
+The area receives 39.5 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 1,249 feet.

 Temperature